By:

 End your one-liner with a bang by outlining how much better life is with your product.
 You want to show the results your customer experiences when they do business with you.
 Here you have people imagining a happier, easier or more productive life thanks to your solution to their problem.

 You have to make this part very clear so that people can easily imagine themselves enjoying your product.
 If you don't, they may not understand how it helps them and forget about it.
-People usually don't think for themselves how a product can change their lives.
+People usually don't find out themselves how a product can change their lives.
 So you have to clearly show them what that bright future looks like.
 Then they will remember your product and how it can make their lives better.

 Be sure to paint a vivid and specific picture of the positive outcome in this last section.
 Avoid general or vague language.